-As a K-12 staff developer I’ve spent the past two years giving professional development and receiving a lot of professional development.
+As a K-12 staff developer, I’ve spent the past few years giving professional development and receiving a lot of professional development.
 I’ve seen the different needs of administrators, teachers, and students.
 I’m lucky to work with another great staff developer, Dianne Krause.
 And since the beginning of this year we’ve been saying…there has to be a better way to reach more teachers.

 Because if you reach more teachers, you reach more students.

 We were kicking around ideas to “flip” our PD this entire year, but the lightbulb moment came during an actual professional development session that we took from Philip Vinogradov at our local IU.

 Phil gave a session on Gamification, and let me tell you, this guy is a Google Certified master gamer!
 Dianne and I left the session knowing that we had to use this “gamification” process to boost our professional development within our district.

 If you’ve read my blog before, you know that I don’t spend too much time “thinking” about making a change, I try to jump in and “do it”.
 Sometimes that backfires, but usually it gives me clarity to start working and creating as soon as the idea hits.

 In the three weeks since Phil presented on Gamification, Dianne and I have been able to gamify and flip professional development sessions in our district, and are preparing to launch next week.

 I want to walk you through the seven steps we took to Gamify PD in our school, so you can jump in and do it too.

 Step 1: Make Sure There is a Why?